1–2 spots available for Q2 · Claim yours

 Next.js is more magical and more opinionated.
 You get a lot for free, at the cost of understanding how much is happening behind the scenes.

 Remix is more explicit and more web-native.
 Loaders run, actions run, responses return.
 Fewer abstractions.
-Easier to reason about when something breaks.
+Easier to reason about when something breaks, assuming you remember the request lifecycle.
+Everyone forgets at 2 a.m.

 React Server Components: the real divide

-Next.js 16 bets the farm on RSC.
+Next.js 16 commits to RSC as the default.
 Components are server by default.
 You opt in to client with "use client".
-This cuts client-side JS on content-heavy pages and enables things like direct database access from components.
+This cuts client-side JavaScript on content-heavy pages and lets components touch the database directly.
+The official write-up of the model lives in the React docs on Server Components.

-Remix takes a more cautious stance.
-You can use RSC in React Router v7, but the idiomatic Remix approach is still loader-in, render-out.
-Many teams find this easier to debug.
+Remix is more cautious about RSC.
+You can use it in React Router v7, but the idiomatic Remix approach is still loader-in, render-out.
+Several teams I respect find that easier to debug than the Next.js boundary rules.

-Which is better?
-Depends on your team.
-If your team is already React-literate and open to a new mental model, Next.js RSC is powerful.
+Which is better depends on the team.
+If your team is React-literate and happy to learn a new mental model, Next.js RSC pays off.
 If your team wants predictable server-render plus client-hydrate, Remix is less surprising.

 Data loading patterns